Communication MA Guidelines

 Advisors are expected to help plan programs, but the students themselves are primarily responsible for ascertaining that all program requirements are met in a timely fashion.

-As you progress through our MA program, both you and the school must submit a number of forms in order to record events in both our graduate office and in the Graduate Student Services Office of Graduate Education.
+As you progress through our MA program, both you and the school must submit a number of forms in order to record events in both our graduate office and in the Graduate Student Services Office of Graduate Division.
 To complete each event and its related form, you must:

 - Confer with your interim advisor or committee chair, depending on how early or late you are in your program.
 We highly recommend that you meet with your advisor at least once each semester and continue completing the required forms in a timely manner as you progress through the program.
 You must complete Form I and Form II in order to register for any thesis or practicum credits, and you will not be able to graduate without all signed forms on file with the Graduate Student Services Office.